-Drilling can affect other widgets in the dashboard if the dashboard has a corresponding workspace filter.
-Therefore, you may want to add workspace filters (see page 65) (even if they are set to "All") to enable downlevel filters to work across the dashboard.
+Drilling can affect other widgets in the dashboard if the dashboard has a corresponding workspace filter; the dashboard will automatically populate the workspace filter when you drill.
+Therefore, you may want to add workspace filters (see page 71) (even if they are set to "All") to enable downlevel filters to work across the dashboard.
 For example: